gabiholl/BaSP-M2023/README.md

 In the fourth week I have been working with flex and flexbox in mobile first and responsive design, I have modified HTML and CSS, I also continue working with Git and Github.
 I had some difficulties to understand the use of media queries but I was able to do it.

+## Week-05

+For the fifth week I had to solve exercises in javascript given by radium and correct errors from week 4 from the feedback of the tutor.

 ## Sections

 - Home